-There are 2 alcohol/food/lifestyle interactions with Lithium Carbonate ER (lithium) which include:
+There is 1 alcohol/food/lifestyle interaction with Lithium Carbonate ER (lithium).

 Moderate Food Interaction

 Alcohol can increase the nervous system side effects of lithium such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with lithium.
 Do not use more than the recommended dose of lithium, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 Talk to your doctor or pharmacist if you have any questions or concerns.

 Lithium Carbonate ER drug interactions